MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 #### More information about running continuously

-The current preview version of the Azure Information Protection client periodically checks documents for the condition rules that you specify.
+The Azure Information Protection client periodically checks documents for the condition rules that you specify.
 This behavior enables automatic and recommended classification and protection for documents that are stored in SharePoint Online.
 Large files also save more quickly because the condition rules have already run.

 The condition rules do not run in real time as a user types.
 Instead, they run periodically as a background task if the document is modified.

 ### How multiple conditions are evaluated when they apply to more than one label

-For the general availability version of the Azure Information Protection client and the current preview client:

 1. The labels are ordered for evaluation, according to their position that you specify in the policy: The label positioned first has the lowest position (least sensitive) and the label positioned last has the highest position (most sensitive).